 Tina Søreide is Professor of Law and Economics.
 Her research is focused on corruption, governance, markets and development, currently with an emphasis on law enforcement.
 She was previously employed by the Faculty of Law, University of Bergen (UiB), the Chr.
 Michelsen Institute (CMI) and the World Bank, Washington DC.
-She gives master level courses on governance dysfunctions and corruption at the NHH and at the International Anti-Corruption Academy (IACA) in Vienna.
-Her research is published internationally in books, academic journals and policy reports, her most recent book being Corruption and Criminal Justice: Bridging Legal and Economic Perspectives (Edw.
-Elgar, 2016), and she has also acted as the editor of two volumes on corruption.
+At NHH, she teaches courses in business ethics, corruption and governance, coordinates a student mobility program in anti-corruption with schools in Ukraine and Georgia, and organizes a research program on Corporate Compliance and Enforcement.
+Søreide publishes most of her research internationally, including Corruption and Criminal Justice: Bridging Legal and Economic Perspectives (a monograph, Edw.
+Elgar, 2016), ‘An Economic Analysis of Debarment’ in The International Review of Law and Economics (with Emmanuelle Auriol, 2017), and Negotiated Settlements in Bribery Cases: A Principled Approach (co-edited with Abiola Makinwa; Edw Elgar, forthcoming).
 Søreide has been engaged in policy work for the Norwegian Government and internationally, including for the OECD, the EU, the World Bank, development agencies and governments - several times as the project leader.
-She is a member of the High Level Advisory Group on Anticorruption and Integrity (HLAG) to the Secretary General of the OECD.
+In Norway, she is member of the Norwegian Political Parties Act Committee and the Norwegian Research Council’s Portfolio Board for Humanities and Social Sciences.

 Hear Tina Søreide in Harmonizing Global Settlements, a podcast in TRACE's series Bribe, Swindle or Steal published on stitcher.com.